 LEEM explained: “the pharmaceutical industry currently employs more than 103,000 people nationwide, with nearly 150 jobs spread across production, quality, R&D, marketing/sales, support functions, medical information and regulatory activities.”
 This shows the interest of the French in this sector.
 And rightly so!
 While the Covid-19 crisis has had many negative consequences such as the slowdown or even the abrupt halt of many business sectors, it has nevertheless put the pharmaceutical industry back at the heart of every strategies.

 On the one hand, digital technology concentrates a large part of the needs of the pharmaceutical industry, which is seeking to digitize its entire value chain.
-On the other hand, we have witnessed a growing awareness on the part of political decision-makers to preserve the employment of pharmaceutical companies in France.
-This is a godsend for professionals in this sector, who will be able to recruit new employees to reindustrialize production.

 An ageing sector struggling to attract young executives